Why Is My Air Conditioner Making That Sound?

 Is This Air Conditioner Noise a Big Deal?

 Should you be concerned about a little bit of extra squeaking, pulsating, humming, or hissing from your AC unit?
 The short answer is yes.
-But not all air conditioning system noises are a problem, so it’s important to know the difference and know what noises are a bigger cause for concern.
+But not all air conditioning system noise is problematic, so it’s important to know the difference and know what noises are a bigger cause for concern.

 How Air Conditioners Work